-Conditions to be accepted
+Conditions and 'understandings' to be accepted

 For individual therapy, there are several conditions and "understandings".